Nadal edges Kyrgios in Wimbledon thriller

 The world number two - the third seed at the All England Club - prevailed 6-3 3-6 7-6 (7-5) 7-6 (7-3) but will hope to avoid too many more days like this one.

-Kyrgios, who was pictured in a local pub late on Wednesday night, initially enjoyed playing the clown as the pair shared the first two sets, before he piled the pressure on Nadal in the next two.
+Kyrgios, who was pictured in a local pub late the night before, initially enjoyed playing the clown as the pair shared the first two sets, before he piled the pressure on Nadal in the next two.

 Nadal was good enough to come out on top yet needed a pair of tie-breaks in front of an engrossed crowd on Centre Court.